MEhabMohamed/Would-you-rather/README.md

 ### Users

-You have three users to choose from and login with.
+You have three users to choose from and login with, or you can create your own user.

 ### Pages